King County Medic One employment

 The top-scoring candidates from the written phase of the testing process will be invited to the Skills Assessment phase of the testing process.
 This includes several interactive tasks, typically including a patient care component based on NREMT BLS standards.
-We understand that some of our candidates do not live in this geographic area and we will make every attempt to give ample notice for the date and time of the Skills Assessment portion of the testing process to allow for travel arrangements to be made.

 - A Medical Exam

 - A Criminal Background Check